DataDog/documentation/content/ja/glossary/terms/cluster_agent.md

 ---
+title: Cluster Agent
 core_product:
   - datadog agent
-title: Cluster Agent
 ---
-Cluster Agent は、Datadog Agent のバージョンで、クラスターレベルの監視データを収集するための合理的で集中的なアプローチを提供します。
+The Cluster Agent is a version of the Datadog Agent that provides a streamlined, centralized approach to collecting cluster-level monitoring data.